InterfacesJ8 Home « Interfaces

 The above screenshot shows the output of running our updated Bus

 class.
-We get a compiler error because we haven't implemented the methods from the PublicTransport
+We get a compiler error because we haven't implemented the abstract methods from the PublicTransport

 interface.
 Just like with